Business Lawyers in Columbus, Ohio

 All construction businesses must also be aware of mechanics’ liens and how they work.
 Mechanics’ liens are governed by a complex set of statutes that are often overlooked and misunderstood.
 Depending on the nature of the job, certain actions must be taken both before and after completion of a project to preserve your company’s right to a mechanics’ lien.
 The mechanics’ lien must be properly filed with the applicable county recorder and served upon the landowner in accordance with the statute.

 In some instances, your company may need to fight a mechanics’ lien.
-Often, subcontractors will file a mechanics’ lien in an attempt to extract payment from a landowner that it is not otherwise owed, thus creating a dispute between the general contractor and landowner.
+Often, subcontractors will file a mechanics’ lien in an attempt to extract payment from a landowner who already paid the general contractor, thus creating a dispute between the general contractor and landowner.
 However, the general contractor is not without a remedy here.
-The general contractor can force the lienholder’s hand by posting a bond and forcing the lienholder to commence suit.
-Again, proper procedure must be followed in all instances.
+It can force the lienholders hand by posting a bond and forcing the lienholder to commence suit, this is known as bonding off the lien.
+Consulting a Columbus bonding off mechanics’ lien attorney or a removal of mechanics’ lien attorney can save you from legal headaches and save you thousands of dollars.

 Fill out the form below to get started with your free case evaluation.